 In memory of the incredible Casey Rohrer RIP 2002-2023: Please donate to our CRSF for special needs and special circumstances fund.
-We were thrilled to recently use some of the funds to scholarship 3 young cast members in the 2019-20 season.
+We need more donations to help support the four current cast members receiving the scholarship (Spring 2022).
 Our fund for this purpose needs your continued support.

 We would like to expand this program to also offer a college scholarship to a musical theatre student who has been through our program.